protoface-ai/protoface-quickstart-vapi/README.md

-# Protoface Quickstart for Open AI realtime
+# Protoface Quickstart for Vapi

 This quickstart is the easiest way to serve a Protoface Avatar connected to Vapi's AI Voice Agents.
 Simply follow the steps listed below.